-For more information about the industrial torque meters we offer, or to get a quote for new equipment, fill out our contact form to get in touch with a local J.A.
-King team member today!
+For more information about the industrial torque meters we offer, or to get a quote for new equipment, fill out our contact form to get in touch with a local Cross team member today!
 Also, interested in calibration services?
-Take a look at the torque meter calibration services offered by J.A.
-King.
+Take a look at the torque meter calibration services offered by Cross.

 See how our precision measurement team can help improve quality, increase efficiency, and reduce risk.